redox-os/website/content/faq.en.md

 Redox is a microkernel-based operating system, a complete, fully-functioning, general-purpose operating system with a focus on safety, freedom, reliability, correctness, and pragmatism.

 Wherever possible, the system components are written in Rust and run in user-space.

+## What Redox means?

+[Redox](https://en.wikipedia.org/wiki/Redox) is the chemical reaction (reduction–oxidation) that creastes rust, as Redox is an operating system written in Rust, it makes sense.

+It sounds like Minix/Linux too.

 ## What features does Redox have?